riosengineer/cloudflare-bicep-deploy/README.md

 - Create Custom Token
 - Permissions:
   - Zone - DNS - Edit (DNS records)
-  - Zone - Firewall Services - Edit (firewall rules)
+  - Zone - Firewall Services - Edit (security rules)
 - Zone Resources: Include - Specific Zone - Your Domain
 - Save and make a note of the API Token
 - Make this an enviornment variable `CLOUDFLARE_API_TOKEN` locally (`$env:CLOUDFLARE_API_TOKEN = "here"`), or as a GitHub enviornment secret if running in a pipeline so that `bicep local-deploy` will authenticate successfully.